PHPOffice/PhpSpreadsheet/docs/topics/calculation-engine.md

 yd   | Days Excluding Years            | Complete calendar days between the dates as if they were of the same year. md   | Days Excluding Years And Months | Complete calendar days between the dates as if they were of the same month and same year.

-The unit value is not case sensitive, and defaults to "d".
+The unit value is not case sensitive, and defaults to `d`.

 ##### Return Value